Dr. Julian Damashek

 Tanya Kuts (’22)

-Tanya is analyzing urea and ammonium dynamics in Oneida Lake.
+Tanya studied urea and ammonium cycling in Oneida Lake.

 Kristina Kuts (’24)